Wild Coast-Wild Art

 Wine Country Bonus:

 Santa Rosa just happens to be in the heart of Sonoma County Wine Country (and next door to Napa County) Why not extend your adventure with a few days in our beautiful wine country?
 This is Christa's hometown and she can help you with hotel recommendations, places to shop and eat, and things to see and do.
-If there is enough interest, she will arrange a wine tasting tour of the Dry Creek and Alexander Valley wine regions on Friday, May 29, 2020.
+If there is enough interest, she will arrange a wine tasting tour of the Dry Creek and Alexander Valley wine regions.

 We will have a private facebook group for everyone joining our adventure, to provide updates and additional information such as art supply lists and fun tidbits on the region.